 Race format - The race series will be 9 Events per season.
-The Series points will accumulate for the 9 months February through December (no point races in July and August).
+The Series points will accumulate for the 9 months February through December, skipping July and August due to the Texas heat.
 A series winner for the year will be determined following the December event.

-Race events will be two 45-minute sprint races (one clockwise and one counterclockwise).
+Race events will usually be two 45-minute sprint races (one clockwise and one counterclockwise), although we occasionally shorten the races to 30 minutes in case of high heat.